fall inside a hole

 Logs

 The D51 in this set pulls a period Shell tanker and the log car matching the Plarail log loader and depot.
 The D51 is of period construction with metal crank pins and an all-metal old power gearbox with clicking "chuffer."
 Instead of a D51 sticker on the cab, a red and yellow TOMY sticker is affixed.
 This sticker is longer than the original D51 sticker and overhangs the molded frame intended to border it.
 There is no sticker on the smokebox.
-When I received it, the chassis for this D51 was in three pieces and had already been glued together once at some point in the past.
-The rubber components also needed replacing, including the traction tires on the early wheels which are thinner than later examples.
+When I bought my first copy of the set, the chassis for the D51 was in three pieces and had already been glued together once at some point in the past.
+The rubber components on both sets also needed replacing, including the traction tires on the early wheels which are thinner than later examples.

-I also have another D51 that originated in one of these sets.
-This D51 was purchased individually in April 2021 and was the first time I had seen any components from this set for sale.
-The front power switch is loose and I used some tin foil to aid in its proper operation, as well as replacing part of the deteriorating power switch mechanism.
-I had previously learned of the set's existence from this blog page, which is also basically the only other place I have seen a copy of this set at all.
+Before I found my first copy of the set, I bought an individual "TOMY" D51 in April 2021.
+This was the first time I had seen any components from this set for sale since starting to look for it.
+The front power switch is loose and I used some tin foil as a "temporary fix" to aid in its proper operation, as well as replacing part of the deteriorating power switch mechanism.
 The individual D51 seems to be of an older make.
 It uses the lighter more "milky" plastic siderods as well as the rougher rear coupler.
 The molding is actually dated 1975 at the front, while the presumably later one is not.
 The earlier molding also seems to be somewhat rougher in general.
-My guess is that early on Tomy was using an early 1970s D51 tooling to produce engines for this set and added the 1975 date marking to the molding but eventually moved over to using a newer tooling on the fresher D51 - I would be interested in closely comparing these D51s with some 1970s Japan-issue D51s, but I currently only have an earlier 1970s D51 and several 1980s and 1990s D51s.
+My guess is that early on Tomy was using an early 1970s D51 tooling to produce engines for this set and added the 1975 date marking to the molding but eventually moved over to using a newer tooling on the fresher D51 - I would be interested in closely comparing these D51s with some 1970s Japan-issue D51s, but I currently only have earlier 1970s D51s and several 1980s and 1990s D51s.
 The body shells for the D51s have their Made in Japan text and molding slot number marked on flipped and mirrored parts of the body shell, but this may have been a difference between slots in a larger mold that could make multiple shells at once and is not necessarily indicative of a fresh mold by itself.

 The track in this set is somewhat odd.
 The 90 Degree Curve Rail first appeared in Plarail sets around 1974 and were apparently made of a harder plastic mix, as are the ones in this set.
 They have "A" and "B" molding marks.
-The rest of the rails are similarly made of this harder mix.
-The turnout rails are the closest to normal Plarail, and have molding markings matching turnouts of the era.
-The straight rails are also stiff plastic.
-It does not seem to be brittle, although it would certainly not survive anywhere near the amount of bend that you can put into a modern Plarail.
-These straight rails also have molding slot marks.
+The straight rails are also a harder mix, and the box states that these track components were actually produced in the USA, which is the only instance I know of of Plarail-style rails being produced in the United States by Tomy (the standard Plarail is adapted from was itself developed in America).
+The track would certainly not survive anywhere near the amount of bend that you can put into a modern Plarail and would definitely snap if bent too far out of shape.
 The roughtop tread on these rails seems to be somewhat "muted" versus later roughtop rails, with 1975 being fairly early after most rails began having roughtop tread in 1974.
+The turnout rails are the closest to normal Plarail, and have molding markings matching turnouts of the era and were apparently still produced in Japan like the train and other components.

 The log loader is the same style used in the handful of Plarail sets that used this gimmick.
 The log car has a protruding catch that hits the orange lever in the loader base which shifts the log dispenser back to release a log into the passing car.